 What we do

-Our Adult Speech and language therapists assess and treat speech, language and communication problems in people of all ages to enable them to communicate to the best of their ability.
+Our adult speech and language therapists assess and treat speech, language and communication problems in adults (people over the age of 18) to enable them to communicate to the best of their ability.
 They also support people who have swallowing problems (also known as dysphagia) to help them eat and drink safely and comfortably.

 What we treat